LanceNorskog/LSH-Hadoop/project/README.txt

 sample/ contains SVG displays of the same point set, hashed with Orthonormal and VertexTransitive Hashers with a grid size of 2.

 The above "triangles" are in fact N-dimensional space-filling "simplices".
-In 3 dimensions, they are equal-sided quadrilaterals.
+In 3 dimensions, each simplex is an equal-sided tetrahedron.